When it comes to sculpting strong, defined shoulders, the lateral raise is one of the most underrated exercises out there.

-Not only do lateral raises target the most visible muscles covering those joints — the deltoids — but they also helps fill out your upper back by working several other muscles that support and control shoulder movement, including your traps.
+Not only do lateral raises target the most visible muscles covering those joints — the deltoids — but they also help fill out your upper back by working several other muscles that support and control shoulder movement, including your traps.

-“Your shoulders are the most mobile joints in your body, and that comes with a consequence: Greater risk of injury,” says Trevor Thieme, C.S.C.S., Beachbody’s senior fitness and nutrition content manager.
+“Your shoulders are the most mobile joints in your body, and that comes with a consequence: greater risk of injury,” says Trevor Thieme, C.S.C.S., BODi’s executive director of fitness and nutrition content.
 “Strengthening the muscles that stabilize and control your shoulders will go a long way toward minimizing that risk.”